 Employment Law

-Dell laying off sales staff, adopting partner-driven market strategy
+Dell cuts sales staff in 2023 to embrace partner-driven market strategy

 dell-laying-off-sales-staff